What is FAFSA Verification?

 Verifying Income Information

-In order to verify income information you should use the IRS Data Retrieval through FAFSA on the Web or request a tax return transcript from the IRS.
+In order to verify income information you should use the IRS Data Retrieval through FAFSA on the Web, request a tax return transcript from the IRS, or submit a copy of your Federal Tax Return.

 IRS Data Retrieval